 Ritual stone-built architecture and shell midden foundation: A semisubterranean structure in hyperarid Atacama Desert coast, Northern Chile

-Power, Ximena; Sitzia, Luca; Yrarrazaval, Sebastian; Salazar, Diego; Andrade, Pedro; Hernandez, Valentina; Aliste, Catalina; Muth, Xavier
+Power, Ximena; Aliste, Catalina; Muth, Xavier

 Abstract

 Hunter-gatherer architectural practices are one of the main sources of data to understand the complex land use of these societies.
-In the hyperarid Atacama Desert coast (Northern Chile), hunter-gatherers-fishers developed standardized stone-built architecture during the Late Archaic period (similar to 5,700-4,000 cal years BP), interpreted so far as sedentary villages or long-term campsites.
+In the hyperarid Atacama Desert coast (Northern Chile), hunter-gatherers-fishers developed standardized stone-built architecture during the Late Archaic period (∼5,700–4,000 cal years BP), interpreted so far as sedentary villages or long-term campsites.
 Nevertheless, the lack of site formation process studies and systematic chronostratigraphies defy such functional interpretations.
-To address these issues, we reconstruct the lifecycle of a recently discovered semisubterranean structure at the Zapatero site (similar to 25 degrees S, Taltal).
+To address these issues, we reconstruct the lifecycle of a recently discovered semisubterranean structure at the Zapatero site (~25°S, Taltal).
 Combining stratigraphy, micromorphology, faunal and lithic analysis, as well as radiocarbon dating, we evidence a broad sequence involving different processes: shell midden formation; a stone-structure; a prepared burial pit; a burning event; a short-term occupational episode; and the entombment of the structure.
 We interpret this sequence as ritualized actions related to commemorative and place-making activities.
 Our work stresses the need for new research programs at the Atacama Desert coast, based on geoarchaeological approaches, to understand hunter-gatherer-fisher middening and architectural practices from the very materiality involved in stratigraphy-making processes.

 Más información